sikrip/zzw30/aero-v1/README.md

 As shown in the photo bellow, my diffuser design is compromised by the exhaust layout, but I will leave it like this for now.
 ![diffuser-4](diffuser-4.png)

 ### Rear wing
-I purchased I used wing and mounting pylons from an AW11 owner (thanks to the AW11 community) and made the necessary changes in order to mount it on the zzw30.
+I purchased I used wing and mounting pylons from an AW11 owner (thank you AW11 community!) and made the necessary changes in order to mount it on the zzw30.
 The wing is a 9lives Big Wang 66" wide.

 ![wing-1](wing-1.png)